Empower your remote freelancer team with essential tools for clear communication, task tracking, efficient payments, and productive collaborations.

 Adobe Creative Cloud: Offering everything from Photoshop for image editing to Illustrator for vector-based work, Adobe’s tools are industry-leading solutions.

-You don’t want to force teams down a particular avenue only to discover that they are either unfamiliar with the graphic software you recommend or have a workstation at home that simply doesn’t support it to its fullest.
+You don’t want to force teams down a particular avenue only to discover that they are either unfamiliar with the graphic software you recommend or have a workstation at home that doesn’t support it to its fullest.

 Conclusion

 If you roll out the right mix of these tools, managing a remote team of freelancers will become not only feasible but also very efficient.
-As part of this, keep in mind that it’s useful to align your choice of software across your entire team, thus avoiding fragmentation.
+As part of this, keep in mind that it’s helpful to align your choice of software across your entire team, thus avoiding fragmentation.

 Getting everyone on the same platform and providing access to freelancers as required is better than ending up with mission-critical info and project data being siloed.